borkshop/js/jspit/stream.md

 ## Done

+Retconned lint breaks within `mine`, and added `scripts/qa.bash` to help bug kit-bashing.

+# 2020-12-27

+Fixed `cdom/procgen.chooseSubRect` to never escape its given rectangle.

+# Week Ending 2020-12-26

+Holiday week with only a couple of items:
+- completely de-objectified `procgen.BSP`, decomposed into `binaryDivide`, `binaryReduce`, and a random split chooser.
+- More dev branch progress on bsp body prototype, now working internally, but need to sort out display and input still.
+- Made a couple minor fixes to the new mine level, while thinking about the road ahead.

+## 2020-12-21

 Completely de-objectified `procgen.BSP`, decomposed into `binaryDivide`, `binaryReduce`, and a random split chooser.
 Including an, as yet unused, hook to allow directly-resulted splits.